ScottBickish/fs-journal/quizzes/week08.md

 **6.** How do you update an app already deployed on Heroku?
 <!-- enter you answer in the space below -->
 ```
+cline the repository from github to your device, make your changes and commit to github, login to heroku, set remote for your project, push to heroku master to deploy updates
 ```
 **7.** Why is branching important to version control?
 <!-- enter you answer in the space below -->
 ```
+branches allow contributors to isolate changes without destabilizing the codebase
 ```
 **8.** When should code review happen?
 <!-- enter you answer in the space below -->